TheGodSkill/Pimoroni-0.96-Teleprompter/README.md

 # Teleprompter with the 0.96" Display Breakout from Pimoroni
 This project is about building a teleprompter using a Pimoroni 0.96" display.
 With this teleprompter, you can easily read your scripts while recording videos or giving speeches without having to memorize everything.
+The Teleprompter.py is a normal Teleprompter and the telepromptermirror.py is simliar but it mirrors the image for the use for smart glasses.

 Requirements
 - Raspberry Pi (any model (this was designed for the Raspberry Pi Zero W)